KaiFormosa/Certifications/README.md

 ---

-## "Querying Microsoft SQL Server with Transact-SQL" certification course by Udemy
+## "Querying Microsoft SQL Server with Transact-SQL" certification program by Udemy

 - This program helps students learn how to handle Transact-SQL - Microsoft's extension to SQL.
 It goes from a basic introduction to SQL statements all the way to speed optimization and detailed looks at special cases.
 Topics covered in this program include:
     - Create and alter tables using T-SQL syntax